 Addiction is a complex disease that requires a complex solution.
 While detox is a vital part of the process for many, it’s not enough for most people who struggle with substance abuse—more treatment is required.
 The full continuum of addiction treatment has shown to be the most effective solution for the disease of addiction.
 However, it needs to be personalized and addiction treatment has a variety of therapies and treatment options that are available to make that happen.
-Residential treatment is one of these options, and it’s a significant part of the continuum of care.
+Residential treatment for substance abuse is one of these options, and it’s a significant part of the continuum of care.

 Everyone has a unique experience in addiction treatment because everyone comes with a unique set of problems that need to be addressed.
 Creating a treatment plan with your therapist is the first thing you will do when you arrive at Serenity.
 Typically, your therapist will tailor your treatment plan to your needs with the help of an assessment.
 This assessment goes through a variety of questions designed to pinpoint your most pressing medical, psychological, and social needs that should be addressed in your plan.

 This is one of the most important parts of treatment since this plan will be with you throughout your stay at Serenity’s New Jersey facility.
 However, the plan will be consistently re-evaluated and it can be changed at any time.